Pape Souaré

-Pape N'Diaye Souaré ([pap swaʁe]; born 6 June 1990) is a Senegalese professional footballer who plays as a left back for Morecambe.
+Pape N'Diaye Souaré ([pap swaʁe]; born 6 June 1990) is a Senegalese professional footballer who plays as a left-back.

 Club career

 Born in Mbao, Pikine Department, Souaré spent his early career with Diambars, Lille II, Lille and Reims.

-He moved to Crystal Palace on a three-and-a half-year deal in January 2015 for an undisclosed fee, reported as £3.45 million.
+He moved to Crystal Palace on a three-and-a-half-year deal in January 2015 for an undisclosed fee, reported as £3.45 million.
 He made his Palace debut on 14 February in the fifth round of the FA Cup, a 2–1 home loss to Liverpool, and was described by Dominic Fifield of The Observer as looking "rusty and susceptible".

-On 22 January 2016, it was announced that Souaré had signed a new three-and-a half-year contract with Palace.
+On 22 January 2016, it was announced that Souaré had signed a new three-and-a-half-year contract with Palace.
 He was sent off on 13 February at the end of a 2–1 loss to Watford at Selhurst Park, for fouling Valon Behrami.

 After over a year out of football following a car crash, Souaré made his first appearance on 19 September 2017 in a 1–0 home win over Huddersfield Town in the third round of the EFL Cup.
 He was praised for his performance by manager Roy Hodgson.

 In August 2019, after his contract with Crystal Palace expired, Souaré joined French Ligue 2 club Troyes on a one-season contract with an option of a further 12 months.

 In July 2021, having made no appearances for Troyes in the previous season, Souaré trained with the Crystal Palace under-23 squad, with a view to maintain fitness, and appeared in pre-season matches for the side.

 On 6 September 2021, Souaré returned to England to join League One club Charlton Athletic on a one-year deal.
 On 10 May 2022, it was confirmed that Souaré would leave Charlton Athletic when his contract expired at the end of the season.

 On 17 March 2023, Souaré joined League One club Morecambe on a contract until the end of the season.
+He was released by the club at the end of the season.

+On 17 July 2023, Motherwell announced the signing of Souaré on a six-month contract.
+He left the club on 1 January 2024 following the expiry of his contract.

+On 31 August 2024, Souare joined Isthmian League South East Division club AFC Croydon Athletic.
+In October 2024, he joined National League side Ebbsfleet United.
+He departed the club in January 2025 following the expiration of his short-term contract.